• Home

 [1] Set the correct cluster context.
 (Command will be available in the question)

 [2] Set the correct namespace.
-If the namespace is not given, then use default
+If the namespace is not given, then use default.

-if no namespace is given.
+Make sure when you switch between questions, you reset back to default if no namespace is given.
 Otherwise, you may end up creating resources in the namespace given for previous question

 [3] As a safety measure, provide namespace in your imperative commands (or) in your yaml files.